 Businesses in Alberta, across Canada and around the world have been operating in this new normal brought on by the COVID-19 pandemic for some time now.
 There are a lot of factors likely impacting your business as a result, including government restrictions, decreased consumer demands, the implications of physical distancing and many more.

-As we begin to see restrictions lift and the very early signs of economic recovery, now’s the time to consider how your business can not only get back to operating as it used to, but also to consider how your business has and can evolve, and what changes you’ve made that you may want to keep around.
+Now’s the time to consider how your business can not only get back to operating as it used to, but also to consider how your business has and can evolve, and what changes you’ve made that you may want to keep around.

 Here are some considerations to help your business’s ongoing COVID-19 response.